 - The Milestone Assignment will be on paper, in-class - The milestone assignment can be solved in about 50 minutes. - The milestone assignment is supposed to be individual work.
 You will be asked to sign an Honor Code statement. - The Milestone Assignment is closed-book, closed-notes.
-You are NOT allowed to use any electronic devices, including graphing calculators. - You will have an opportunity to earn 15 extra credit points. - The milestone assignment will examine your understanding of the material rather than your capacity to memorize copious amounts of information. - Please try and attempt all questions.
+You are NOT allowed to use any electronic devices, including graphing calculators.
+The instructional staff will have 45 4-function calculators on hand and you may borrow those if required. - You will have an opportunity to earn 15 extra credit points. - The milestone assignment will examine your understanding of the material rather than your capacity to memorize copious amounts of information. - Please try and attempt all questions.
 You get points for trying. - Anything from the homeworks / quizzes / in class examples / exercises / slides is fair game.
-You don't need to look for more material. - Code debugging is mostly syntax based (typos, missing brackets, semicolons, mismatched quotes, etc.) - The code writing questions will be heavily based on the homeworks and class examples and exercises, with some modifications. - The multiple choice and the debugging questions will test your familiarity with the C++ language and syntax.
+You don't need to look for more material. - The single line response questions will be mainly code comprehension and syntax based.
+You will be asked for the output of a small code snippet or to fix an error in a code snippet. - The code writing questions will be heavily based on the homeworks and class examples and exercises, with some modifications. - The multiple choice and the short answer questions will test your familiarity with the C++ language and syntax.
 The code writing questions will test your knowledge of programming. - For Problem 2, you would need to explain you answer.
-Just writing out your output will only get you partial credit. - For Problem 3, you will be graded based on - Whether your code works
+Just writing out your output/fix will only get you partial credit.
+However, your explanation doesn't have to be longer than about 10 words. - For Problem 3, you will be graded based on - Whether your code works

-- Are you using the required concepts? - Are you adhering to standard programming practices? - IT IS MORE THAN JUST AN OUTPUT MATCHING PROBLEM - For Problem 4, you need to fix the error and explain what caused the error.
-You will only be tested on syntax and semantic errors. - Solutions to the short answer questions must be SHORT and to the point.
-A 6 paragraph essay when 4 lines would do means your answer will just be skimmed through in the interest of grading time (The needs of the many ... ) - You will also receive a Canvas announcement about the milestone assignment with these details on Tuesday, 09/28/2021. - General Advice: For the sake of completing the assignment on time, please answer all questions before seeking to verify the answers. - Making me laugh might gain you points (depends on the quality of the joke).
+- Are you using the required concepts? - Are you adhering to standard programming practices? - IT IS MORE THAN JUST AN OUTPUT MATCHING PROBLEM - Solutions to the short answer questions must be SHORT and to the point.
+A 6 paragraph essay when 4 lines would do means your answer will just be skimmed through in the interest of grading time (The needs of the many ...) - You will also receive a Canvas announcement about the milestone assignment with these details on Thursday, 02/10/2022. - General Advice: For the sake of completing the assignment on time, please answer all questions before seeking to verify the answers. - Making me laugh might gain you points (depends on the quality of the joke).